ReXx4SuRe/Frex-Privacy-Policy/README.md

-# Frex-Privacy-Policy
+# Aura 1-Privacy-Policy

-Privacy Policy for Frex Discord Bot
+Privacy Policy for Aura 1 Discord Bot

-At Frex, accessible from https://discord.com/oauth2/authorize?client_id=1248663013939220611&permissions=8&integration_type=0&scope=bot, one of our main priorities is the privacy of our users.
-This Privacy Policy document contains types of information that is collected and recorded by Frex and how we use it.
+At Aura 1, accessible from https://discord.com/oauth2/authorize?client_id=1239096775311228999&permissions=8&integration_type=0&scope=bot, one of our main priorities is the privacy of our users.
+This Privacy Policy document contains types of information that is collected and recorded by Aura 1 and how we use it.

 If you have additional questions or require more information about our Privacy Policy, do not hesitate to contact us.

 Storage of User IDs:

-At Frex, we store user IDs in our database to provide a personalized and enhanced user experience.
+At Aura 1, we store user IDs in our database to provide a personalized and enhanced user experience.
 This information helps us to deliver tailored services, such as tracking individual user progress, managing inventories, and ensuring a seamless interaction within our bot.

 Online Privacy Policy Only

-This Privacy Policy applies only to our online activities and is valid for visitors to our bot with regards to the information that they shared and/or collect in Frex.
+This Privacy Policy applies only to our online activities and is valid for visitors to our bot with regards to the information that they shared and/or collect in Aura 1.
 This policy is not applicable to any information collected offline or via channels other than this bot.

 Consent